Particular/docs.particular.net/samples/delayed-delivery/sample.md

 snippet:DeferOrder

-NOTE: In Version 5 and below a message handler need to be present to handle the message and perform `bus.Send(...)` operation.
+NOTE: In Versions 5 and below a message handler need to be present to handle the message and perform `bus.Send(...)` operation.

 snippet:PlaceDelayedOrderSenderHandler